PHASE 3 OF 7

 Make It Bulletproof

 Once a block works, make it reliable.
 Handle the failure modes.
-Understand the rate limits.
-Know the latency.
-A block you've battle-tested in a side project is a block you can trust at 3AM during the hackathon.
+Know the rate limits and latency.
+A block battle-tested in a side project is one you can trust at 3AM.

 A solid block never breaks during the demo.
 That's the whole point.